Geol 107: Geology Goes to Holywood » Fall 2019 » Volcano Quiz

 C. the composition of volcanic gases

-D. the temperature of groundwater
+D. the intensity of volcanic tremor

 Question #6